-Essential Water is forecast to be below our target by 0.65 percentage points on average over the 2022 determination period.
-Essential Water's FFO over debt is trending upwards over the determination period to 6.5% in 2024-25.
-The results relate to higher capital expenditure over the determination as outlined in Chapter 4.
+The benchmark FFO over debt ratio is forecast to be slightly below the target of 7% over the 2022 determination period.
+The benchmark FFO over debt ratio is trending upwards over the determination period from 6.1% in 2022-23 to 6.4% in 2024-25.
+The below target results are largely driven by higher capital expenditure over the determination period as outlined in Chapter 4.
 We assume this capital expenditure will require more debt funding compared to the 2019 determination period.

-The underperformance is driven by:
+The below target result is driven by:

-- The FFO^a is being affected by the current low WACC of 2.9%, which is causing lower returns on assets.
-An increase in the WACC between the Draft and Final Report may improve the results, however it will not be enough to offset 2 other factors discussed below. - Our draft decision to increase Essential Water's capital expenditure, even with some efficiency savings, is still placing downward pressure on its FFO over Debt ratio. - Essential Water is investing in assets with very long economic lives which results in lower depreciation allowances.
+- The FFO^a is being affected by the current low WACC of 2.8%, which is causing lower returns on assets. - Our decision to increase Essential Water's capital expenditure, even with some efficiency savings, is placing downward pressure on the benchmark FFO over Debt ratio. - Essential Water is investing in assets with long economic lives which results in lower depreciation allowances.

-These factors have put downward pressure on the FFO over Debt ratio so that it is below the target ratio throughout the 2022 determination period.
+These factors have put downward pressure on the benchmark FFO over Debt ratio so that it is below the target ratio throughout the 2022 determination period.